waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - GNEISS (Graveler) Level 27: Decided not to learn Harden (redundant with Defense Curl).
 - Battle with Malice (Turn #4945):
   - Haunter (Lv 20): Defeated with Magnitude.
 Used Curse.
   - Croconaw (Lv 22): GNEISS switched out to clear Curse.
-KIMCHI (Lv 7) is currently active.
+Calcifer (Lv 27) is now active (66/76 HP).
-  - Strategy: Switch to Calcifer (Lv 27) to handle Croconaw.
+  - Strategy: Use physical moves (Headbutt) to overcome type disadvantage.